The Birth of Time

 But Agares, not satisfied to play the One’s game, did the opposite.
-He returned to Nyx and destroyed everything there, every creature he had created, every monument that had been built.
+He returned to Nyx and destroyed everything there, every creature he had created, every city that had been built.
 In one burst of power the beautiful world of Nyx was reduced to ash.
 The world lies to this day barren and devoid of true life.
 It is named the deepest hell and none would suspect that it was once a world of surprising life.

 Gabella mirrored the rebellion of Agares by refusing to endure her role as a subordinate to man.
 She fled from Nemed and found sanctuary in the Bair of Lacuna, a pocket dimension created by Ceridwen.
 Future generations of men had the gift of immortality taken from them.
 But still their divine birthright makes their soul immortal, even if their body fails.
-It is this connection to the divine, through the Angel Nemed, that allows men to channel the power of the Angels and allows their souls to pass on to heaven when they die.
+It is this connection to the divine, through the Angel Nemed, that allows men to channel the power of the Angels and allows their souls to pass on after death.

 AGE OF DRAGONS

 The Angels of Creation began to style themselves gods.
-Unable to overcome their differences, the gods begin to war across creation.
-As in all things the gods’ desires become physically manifested and their aggression was acted out by powerful creatures battling against one another.
-Dragons, giants, great elementals, and the gods themselves unleashed incredible magic and threatened to destroy creation with it.
-Mountains were created and destroyed, chasms and lakes were created like gaping scars, mythic monsters stalked the land.
+Unable to overcome their differences, they begin to war across creation.
+As in all things, the god’s desires physically manifested.
+Their aggression was acted out by powerful creatures battling against one another.
+Dragons, giants, great elementals, and the gods themselves unleashed incredible magic that threatened to destroy creation.
+Mountains were created and destroyed, chasms and pits appeared like gaping scars, mythic monsters stalked the land.

 During this time hundreds of angels succumbed to the whispers of Agares.
 These fell from the service to the Angel that had created them.
 To this day Agares has more angels in his service than any other Angel, but none of them were created by his hand.
 Even his archangel, Hyborem, is a corruption of another.

-Sucellus and Danalin remain largely out of the fighting.
-Instead each tends to a group of men that venerate them and that become changed by the close presence of their god.
+Sucellus and Danalin remained largely out of the fighting.
+Instead each tended to a group of men that venerated them and became changed by the close presence of their god.
 For Sucellus these men become the Alfar, elves born to nature.
-For Danalin these men become the Aifons, merfolk who breathe water as well as air.
+For Danalin these men become the Aifons, merfolk breathing water as well as air.

-When it becomes obvious that the gods’ battle threatens creation itself, Dagda calls for the war to end.
-The gods meet and the Compact is formed, an agreement that the gods would withdraw and only interfere with creation through certain limited means.
-The Godslayer is forged as a physical manifestation of that agreement, a weapon capable of killing any god.
-The Gods retreat from creation to their ‘Vaults’, pocket universes created before the secret of creation was reclaimed by the One God.
+When it became obvious the Godswar threatens creation itself, Dagda called for the war to end.
+The gods met at Seven Pines and the Compact was created, an agreement that the gods would withdraw and only interfere with creation through certain limited means.
+The Godslayer was forged as a physical manifestation of that agreement, a weapon capable of killing any god.
+The Gods retreated from creation to their ‘vaults’, lesser heavens and hells created before the secret of creation was reclaimed by the One.

-For some the Compact does too much.
-Basium, archangel of Arawn, rebels and continues his battle against the Infernals regardless of the Compact.
-For others it does too little.
-Cassiel, the archangel of Dagda, believes the gods should withdraw completely from creation instead of using men to fight their battles for them.
-Cassiel breaks the Compact by entering creation to teach men to ignore the will of the gods.
+For some the Compact went too far.
+Basium, archangel of Arawn, rebelled and continued his battle against the Infernals regardless of the Compact.
+For others the Compact did too little.
+Cassiel, the archangel of Dagda, believed the gods should withdraw completely from creation instead of using men to fight their battles.
+Cassiel broke the Compact by entering creation to teach men to ignore the will of the gods.

 AGE OF MAGIC